 • Sail under Lisbon's famous 25 de Abril suspension bridge and into the evening sunset

-• A return voyage of 500 nautical miles along Portugal's Algarve and Atlantic coast
+• A voyage of 340 nautical miles along Portugal's Atlantic coast

 • Hands-on sailing experience in all aspects of the ship's life